-From California to Connecticut and every state in between, there are serious penalties for being convicted of driving under the influence of alcohol and/or drugs.
+From California to Texas and every state in between, there are serious penalties for being convicted of driving under the influence of alcohol and/or drugs.
 The laws and consequences vary for DUI depending on jurisdiction, but one thing states agree on is that this is a serious criminal offense.
 In many circumstances, DUI is classified as a misdemeanor.
 However, if you are charged with an aggravated DUI, you may be convicted of a felony.

 The penalties for an aggravated DUI are more severe because a driver was caught committing an additional offense in addition to their DUI.
 For example, if you were driving with a suspended or revoked license and you were arrested for DUI, you can be convicted of an aggravated DUI.
 Other examples of an aggravated DUI may include transporting a minor; driving in a school zone or operating a bus; causing an injury or death due to an automobile accident; or having a prior conviction of reckless homicide.
 In addition, if you have a prior DUI within a certain number of years, you may be convicted of an aggravated DUI.